 Any OpenAI-compatible client → General Compute

-If your project already uses an OpenAI-compatible client (LangChain, LiteLLM, curl, etc.), just change the base URL.
+If your project already uses an OpenAI-compatible client (LangChain, LiteLLM, OpenClaw, curl, etc.), just change the base URL.

 Migrate this project to use General Compute for inference.
 General Compute is OpenAI-compatible, so any client that works with OpenAI works with General Compute.